Toy Industry in Hong Kong

 Tech-based toys gaining popularity: The worldwide mega-trend is to integrate electronics and new technology with toys.
 Many dolls and toy robots can now be remote-controlled by an Android or iOS device and updated with apps to create additional and new playing possibilities.
 Recently, the tiny robot BB-8, a character in the Star Wars franchise, has gained a lot of attention.
 The companion app is packed with official Star Wars sound effects and other features like recording holographic messages.
 Other traditional toys are also increasingly connected with the digital world.
 For example, LEGO has launched a social networking mobile apps that allows children to upload photos of their building sets to socialise with other users, while the Hong Kong-based WowWee is famous for making tech-based toys too.
 The company has recently launched Miposaur, an intelligent robot dinosaur which is equipped with the latest sensor technology enabling it to respond to the swipe of hand and play with a trackball.
-On the other hand, toys incorporating virtual and augmented reality are expected to be big hits.
+On the other hand, toys incorporating virtual, augmented and mixed reality are expected to be big hits.

 The rise of kid tablets: Tablets and apps for children are on the rise.
 It comes as no surprise that children now enjoy watching cartoons and playing games with tablets.
 At the same time, parents are eager to allow them to have access to lower-price, kid-size versions of electronic products for learning purposes such as reading e-books and watching educational videos.
 In recent years there has been an influx of learning tablets for children with features including parent control, drop resistance and pre-loaded educational apps and games.
 Hong Kong manufacturer V-tech has developed Innotab 3S, a Wi-Fi learning tablet which also allows kids and parents to exchange and share their text messages, photos, etc.